 Tropical Cyclone season runs from November to April.
 Tsunamis may also occur in the Cook Islands.
 Rarotonga has tsunami alert signs.
 In the event of a tsunami alert, follow the advice of local authorities and your hotel or resort management.

 New Zealanders undertaking tourist activities in the Cook Islands, including travel between islands and adventure activities such as scuba diving, should check that they are covered by their travel insurance policy.
 Always use available safety gear such as life jackets or seatbelts, and use another provider if these are not available.

 If using a car, motorcycle, scooter or an Ebike, New Zealanders are advised to take necessary safety precautions, check that their travel insurance covers the activity, learn local traffic laws and do not operate the vehicle after drinking alcohol.
 Please note that it is mandatory to wear a helmet while riding scooters and motorcycles.

 Swimmers should be alert to strong tides and breaks in the reefs and the fact that there are no lifeguards on beaches.
 Wearing reef shoes or similar is encouraged to protect against stonefish and coral cuts.
-Ask local residents and tour operators about safe areas for swimming and water sports.
+Signage warning of unsafe swimming areas should be heeded.

 Exercise personal care regarding mosquitos.
-On 2 February 2021, the Cook Islands declared a dengue 2 outbreak.
-The outbreak is ongoing and all travellers to the Cook Islands are advised to protect themselves against mosquito bites.
+Dengue cases have been recorded in the Cook Islands in recent years, and travellers are advised to protect themselves against mosquito bites.
 For further advice read the information about dengue provided by the New Zealand Ministry of Health.

 We advise New Zealanders travelling or living in the Cook Islands to have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.